-University of Missouri System, McGraw-Hill Education Expand Access to Affordable Course Materials
+University of Missouri System, McGraw-Hill Expand Access to Affordable Course Materials

-McGraw-Hill Education eBooks will be affordable through UM’s AutoAccess program
+McGraw-Hill eBooks will be affordable through UM’s AutoAccess program

 Launched in 2014, the AutoAccess program is part of the university’s Affordable & Open Education Resources initiative and is a collaborative effort between the UM System Campus Stores, content publishers and faculty.
 EBooks available through AutoAccess can be accessed from the university’s learning management system.
 The materials are categorized under two tiers of discount options: "savings" or "low-cost."
 UM defines "low cost" materials as those that cost $40 or less.